1570 Concepción earthquake

 The 1570 Concepción earthquake occurred at 9:00, on February 8, 1570.
 The strong earthquake destroyed Concepción, Chile.
 It was accompanied by a tsunami, and aftershocks were felt for months.
-According to NOAA at least 2000 lives were lost and every house was destroyed.
+According to NOAA at least 2000 people died and every house was destroyed.
 Because of a delay between the earthquake and the tsunami, much of the population was able to escape to higher ground.

 The earthquake's magnitude was 8.3 Ms, located at 36°48′S 73°00′W.